 Is this love?

 When I was 25, after years of physical, psychological abuse and boundary pushing, I told my mother not to contact me anymore.
 She had a mental illness that she refused to seek treatment for and my boundary was set in place to protect myself and my children from further harm.
-This was after years and years of trying, s it was not a flippant decision.
+This was after years and years of trying, so this was not a flippant decision.
 I knew there would be a backlash, especially from other family members.

 Immediately she let it be known that she would not respect this boundary.
 She sent other family members to try to convince me I was wrong in my choice.
 Down the road she showed up at my house unannounced, scaring the crud out of me, after one of her many suicide attempts.
 Another time she contacted my pastor, expected him to come to her rescue – because she was the victim of my “controlling” behaviors.
 After speaking to me, and knowing my character, he politely asserted my boundaries again with her.